Table of contents

 A consulting firm noticed their sales pipeline was slowing down.
 A weekly check revealed that proposals were sitting in approval limbo for too long.
 By introducing a 48-hour follow-up rule, they shaved two weeks off their average sales cycle and increased monthly revenue by 15%.

-CAC Calculation: (Total Sales & Marketing Spend) ÷ Number of New Clients
+CAC Calculation = (Total Sales & Marketing Spend) ÷ Number. of new customers

 Use marketing analytics tools or financial dashboards to track CAC.
 Compare it against: